-The Report on the Operational Plan 2018-19 identifies:
+The Report on the Operational Plan 2019-20 identifies:

-- annual budgets against actual expenditure for the year; - the levels of service expected (targets and outputs); - whether the outputs were achieved; and. - the activities or principal measures undertaken.
+- the levels of service expected (targets and outputs), - · whether the outputs were achieved, and - the activities or principal measures undertaken.

 Landholders are principally responsible for the control of pests on their land.
-Environment Canterbury controls pests when they are new to the region, when they are of very limited occurrence, when control methods require specialised technical expertise (eg, biological control), and when coordinated control gives benefits to a specific area or the region.
+Environment Canterbury controls pests when they are new to the region, when they are of very limited occurrence, when control methods require specialised technical expertise (e.g. biological control), and when coordinated control gives benefits to a specific area or the region.
 Environment Canterbury regulates when pest control is mandatory and monitors the operational efficiency and effectiveness of control programmes.

 Other biosecurity and pest management activities are undertaken by Environment Canterbury outside the scope of the CRPMP.
 Some of these activities do however have some crossover with the CRPMP.
-Examples include: Pathway Management and Surveillance programmes; Wallaby control outside the Wallaby Containment Area; Wilding conifer management; Regional engagement initiatives; Canada Geese Group participation; Chatham Islands RPMP delivery; Biological Control Collective participation; Regional Reporting; Biosecurity toolbox (eg, control tools and research); Lakes Weed Programme; Check Clean Dry; On-farm Biosecurity; alignment with the National Capability Network; Incursion response activities; RHDV K5 sponsor; and Biosecurity Advisory Groups.
+Examples include: Pathway Management and Surveillance programmes; National Wallaby Management programme; National Wilding Conifer Control programme; regional engagement initiatives; National Special Interest groups (Biosecurity Managers and Biosecurity Working Group); Chatham Islands RPMP delivery; National Biological Control Collective participation; regional reporting; biosecurity toolbox (e.g. control tools and research); Lakes Weed Surveillance Programme; Check Clean Dry; On-farm Biosecurity Project; alignment with the National Capability Network involvement with incursion response activities; Ongoing Rabbit Haemorrhagic Disease Virus investigations; and Biosecurity Advisory Groups.

 Partnerships are an important component of Environment Canterbury's biosecurity programme.
-All five CRPMP programmes currently contain partnerships which range from agreements to control, contain or otherwise manage pests to funding agreements, memorandums of understanding, or participation in industry or nationally led programmes.
-Environment Canterbury strives to expand future partnerships and use collective knowledge and resources to provide more effective and efficient biosecurity across the Canterbury Region to achieve biosecurity outcomes.
+All five CRPMP programmes contain partnerships which range from agreements to control, contain or otherwise manage pests; to funding agreements, memorandums of understanding between regions or nationally, or participation in industry or nationally led programmes.
+Environment Canterbury strives to expand future partnerships and use collective knowledge and resources to provide more effective and efficient biosecurity across Canterbury to achieve biosecurity outcomes.